ErikCH/cdk-graphql-appsync-backend/README.md

 # Welcome to CDK Appsync GraphQL API With Typescript

-This project shows how to setup an AppSync notes application using CDK, that connect to a direct lambda resolver that connects to Bedrock.
+This project shows how to setup an AppSync notes application using CDK, and Cognito that connects uses a direct lambda resolver that connects to Bedrock.

+For full instructions follow the this [Blog Post](https://aws.amazon.com/blogs/mobile/building-scalable-graphql-apis-on-aws-with-cdk-and-aws-appsync/).

 ## Getting started